hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

     Specifically, every access to `(i, j, k)` is added to every output extent `(x, y, z)` and results in an access to `(i+x, j+y, k+z)`.

-    This corresponds to a Minkovski sum of the accesses of the statements and the accesses of the output's extent type.
+    This corresponds to a Minkowski sum of the accesses of the statements and the accesses of the output's extent type.
     The arguments to the statement must be a sub-type of the union of all these accesses.
     Specifically, accessing a field with placeholders in their extent type always type checks.